 Project Team: Matt Martinez, Luis Vargas

-Photographer: Dror Baldinger AIA & John J. Grable Architects
+Photographer: Dror Baldinger FAIA & John J. Grable Architects

 Type: Single-Family Residence